-We’re all eagerly awaiting the arrival of the BMW i8, but before we can get behind the wheel of BMW’s plug-in hybrid sports car, we’re happy to report that some details regarding pricing for this exciting new model have finally surfaced.
+We’ve all been eagerly awaiting the arrival of the BMW i8.
+Now that it's en route to dealerships across the country, it's finally time to get behind the wheel of this groundbreaking new model.
+But before you drive off the lot in BMW’s plug-in hybrid sports car, here are some details regarding pricing for this exciting new model.

-According to Green Car Reports via BMW Blog, the i8 base price is said to come in at $135,700, which excludes BMW’s $950 destination fee.
-However, it appears the initial batch of i8 models will be limited to ‘Pure Impulse World’ launch package, which adds an extra $10,800.
+The BMW i8 base price comesin at $135,700 MSRP,* which excludes BMW’s $950 destination fee.
+The initial batch of i8 models will be limited to ‘Pure Impulse World’ launch package, which adds an extra $10,800.

 Naturally, extra features abound, with Pure Impulse World models getting a number of unique features, including perforated gray leather, i8 script on the headrests, BMW i blue seatbelts, leather-edged floor mats, black brake calipers, and much, much more.